MadelineRLuth/MadelineRLuth.github.io/index.md

-# Professional Profile
+# About Me

 My name is Madeline Luth and I am an early-career biomedical researcher and bioinformatician located in San Diego, California.
-Check out [my Google Scholar profile](https://scholar.google.com/citations?user=ZwSmvToAAAAJ&hl=en) for a full list of publications and other scholarly work.
+Combining a background in microbiology with a more recent dive into the computational world, I have experience at the bench and at the command line.
+Check out [my Google Scholar profile](https://scholar.google.com/citations?user=ZwSmvToAAAAJ&hl=en) for a full list of publications and other scholarly work, and take a look at a summary of my personal and professional experiences through this Git portfolio.

 ![profile](https://avatars1.githubusercontent.com/u/50251155?s=460&v=4)

 ## Graduate Education and Research

-### UCSD BMS Program and Thesis Lab
+### UCSD BMS Program and Dissertation Lab
 I am currently a Ph.D. student in the [Biomedical Sciences (BMS) Graduate Program](https://biomedsci.ucsd.edu) at UC San Diego, where I am completing my thesis work in the lab of [Elizabeth Winzeler](https://winzeler.ucsd.edu/).
 Our primary research focus in the Winzeler Lab is identifying and developing chemotherapeutics and chemoprevention strategies for malaria, but we also develop and collaborate on projects exploring other infectious diseases and cancer.

 ![EAW lab logo](http://winzeler.ucsd.edu/wp-content/uploads/2016/09/winzeler-logo-3-001.png)